kkiyama117/resfront/README.md

-# Tauri + Leptos
+# Tauri + React + Typescript

-This template should help get you started developing with Tauri and Leptos.
+~~This template should help get you started developing with Tauri and Leptos. ~~ This template should help get you started developing with Tauri, React and Typescript in Vite.

 ## Recommended IDE Setup